 The typical career route for those interested in being school administrators in the State of California requires earning the Preliminary Administrative Services Credential.
 The Master’s degree program course requirements are the same courses necessary to earn the Preliminary Administrative Services Credential.

 Once this has been acquired, and a first administrative assignment has been secured, individuals must earn the Professional Administrative Services Credential in order to receive permanent certification as a school administrator in California.

 Some students are interested in earning the Master’s of Art’s degree but not the Preliminary Administrative Services Credential.
 Often, these individuals have an interest in pursuing careers in higher education or may be foreign students who are not required to gain school administrator certification.
 The Master’s program requires a total of 33 units of study, 11 classes within the ELPS Department.
 The program concludes with the Comprehensive Examination which tests students in five areas: Finance, Law, General Administration, Organization and Administration of Elementary, Secondary, and Special Education, Curriculum Development/Supervision of Instruction.

 Preliminary Credential only (also known as “Tier I”)

 A small percentage of students pursue the Preliminary Administrative Services Credential but not the Master’s degree.
 This program requires the same 33 units of study.
 A student may already have a master’s degree in another discipline and consider the Credential but not the Master’s degree.
 Since the requirements are the same, the Department typically advises students to earn the master’s degree, even if it is a second graduate degree.
 Obtaining the degree in Educational Administration is an advantage when seeking administrative positions.
-If you have questions related to the Tier I program please contact Dr. Peggy Johnson at 818-677-7856 or at email@example.com.
+If you have questions related to the Tier I program please contact Dr. Jody Dunlap at 818-677-3078 or at firstname.lastname@example.org.